elistone/d8-prep/Drupalize.me/1.0 Fundamental web development concepts/Git/git.md

 To save the changes to the remote you can run `git push` this will take everything you added to the stage and `push` it up to the remote repo.

+## Advance use

+### Git checkout

+Git checkout allows you to pull out certain versions of the code as well as well as branches and tags.

+To check out a specif revision of you code you would run `git log` this will display all the changes as well as a revision number once you get this number you can use it to roll back doing `git checkout [revision] .` allowing you to be back at that revision.

+To checkout a branch is the same but you use the branch name `git checkout [branch-name]`.

+To checkout a tag you would use `git checkout tags/[tag-name]`

+### Git merge

+if you have changes on another branch that you want on your branch you will need to do a merge.
+A common use for this is that you have been doing work for say a ticket on your own branch called `ticket-0123`, you are now ready to push your changes to the live branch `master` so you will need to check that out.

+Once you have checked it out you can run `git merge ticket-0123` and this will pull all the differences inside your branch into master, once complete you can simply run a git commit with a message about merging followed by a git push to sync it all up with the remote.